 With the proper preparation and aftercare, breast augmentation results are typically long-lasting.
-In the event that the breast implants become damaged, they will need to be removed and replaced.
+In the event that the breast implants become damaged, they usually need to be removed and replaced.
 For best results, scheduling a routine follow-up appointment with Dr. Hall is recommended to make sure the implants are healing properly.
 There are a few physical changes that can affect the integrity of breast augmentation results, which include:

 Pregnancy, childbirth, and nursing

-Drastic changes in weight, gaining or losing
+Drastic changes in weight, like gaining or losing

-Gravity; the weight of an implant/breast on the skin
+Gravity and the weight of an implant/breast on the skin

 If you are located in the Boston, MA area and are interested in learning more about breast augmentation, contact our office today.
 We would be happy to schedule a consultation for you, as well as answer any questions you may have about the procedure.